 Our International Student Orientation program will fully prepare you to be a successful student at PSU!
 This mandatory program for all new PSU int’l and exchange students establishes a foundation for success.
 Comprehensive in nature, it follows the best practices in international education, combining University information sessions with US government mandated immigration information, exposure and introduction to the surrounding community, cross-cultural training, opportunity to get settled (ex: shopping for dorm living, opening bank accounts, purchasing cell phones) and meeting new friends.
 The Orientation team is comprised of University staff and an amazing group of student leaders.
 We guarantee by the first day of classes you will be well-informed about student life at Plymouth State, and will have had many opportunities to meet and make new friends, have fun and be ready to start your academic career here!

 Orientation and Arrival Form (must complete by August 1, 2015)

 To confirm your arrival to Plymouth State and to register for orientation, please complete this form

-Thursday, August 27, 2015 to Sunday August 30, 2015 — Int’l Orientation (Full Schedule To Be Determined soon, see below for Orientation Hallmarks)
+Thursday, August 27, 2015 to Saturday August 29, 2015 — Int’l Student Orientation (Full Schedule To Be Determined soon, see below for Orientation Hallmarks)

-Tuesday, September 1, 2015 — First full day of classes for everyone
+Tuesday, September 1, 2015 — First full day of classes for all undergraduate and graduate students

 Orientation Program Hallmarks: